 - Jorge Figueroa (JD ‘08) studied forest conservation in India.

 - Nicole Harkin (JD ’03) studied land-use law in Germany.

-On the Pace Law School faculty, Professors David Cassuto, Linda Fentiman, John Nolon, Alexander Greenawalt, Ann Bartow and Darren Rosenblum have all been recipients of Fulbright Grants.
+On the Pace Law faculty, Professors David Cassuto, Linda Fentiman, John Nolon, Alexander Greenawalt, Ann Bartow and Darren Rosenblum have all been recipients of Fulbright Grants.

 Established in 1946, the Fulbright Program aims to increase mutual understanding between the peoples of the United States and other countries, through the exchange of persons, knowledge and skills.
 The U.S. Student Program is designed to give recent bachelor’s degree graduates, master’s and doctoral candidates, (including law students) and developing professionals and artists, opportunities for international experience, personal enrichment and an open exchange of ideas with citizens of other nations.
 For an overview of the Fulbright Program in its entirety, including its history, mission and accomplishments, please refer to the Fulbright Program website.